pineapple-pager-projects/pineapple_pager_bjorn/README.md

 # Pager Bjorn

-> **Work in Progress** - This project is still under active development and testing.
-The web UI is functional, all attack modules are working, and the `test_targets/` container environment is provided for testing purposes.
-Expect ongoing changes and stability improvements.

-A port of [Bjorn](https://github.com/infinition/Bjorn) - the autonomous network reconnaissance Tamagotchi - for the WiFi Pineapple Pager.
+A port/rewrite of [Bjorn](https://github.com/infinition/Bjorn) - the autonomous network reconnaissance Tamagotchi - for the WiFi Pineapple Pager.

 ![Bjorn on Pager](screenshot.png)